stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Always package the applications and code libraries that you would like to share with other people.
 Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

 Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages to distribute the Python libraries that you create.
-Read the [Python Packaging User Guide](https://packaging.python.org/en/latest/flow/) for an explanation of how to distribute software with wheel packages.
+Read the [Python Packaging User Guide](https://packaging.python.org/en/latest/flow/) for an explanation of how to build and distribute wheel packages.

 You can also use _wheel_ packages to share development tools.
 If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
 All _wheel_ packages require an existing installation of Python.